kika/kika/README.md

     etc. If someone else is responsible for something, being asked I'll offer my strong opinions (see above), but I'll go with the decision of the responsible person.
+  * My opinions are usually based on some direct or indirect knowledge.
+Usually if I have no knowledge I have no opinion as well.
+I have good intuition and it helped me innumerable times, but it's not a replacement for knowlege.
   * I hired a lot of people over the course of the last 30 years, and I can barely name 2 mishires.
 I progressively built better and better teams.
     Probably the most mastered skill I have is hiring.